-Perelman Performing Arts Center will span multiple levels across a total of 129,000 square feet.
+Perelman Performing Arts Center spans multiple levels across a total of 129,000 square feet.

-Through performances and storytelling, PAC hopes to form powerful connections between artists and communities.
+Through performances and storytelling, PAC NYC hopes to form powerful connections between artists and communities.

 The theater is the final stage of Daniel Libeskind’s 2003 Master Plan for re-building the World Trade Center site following the 9/11 attacks.
 “The PAC will help to redefine Lower Manhattan as a cultural destination and serve as a testament to the power of the arts to inspire and unite us,” shares the PAC website.